deeplearning4j/deeplearning4j/index.md

 # What is Deeplearning4j?

-Deeplearning4j is the first commercial-grade, open-source, distributed deep-learning library written for Java and Scala.
+Deeplearning4j is the first commercial-grade, open-source, distributed deep-learning library written for Java and Scala that runs on distributed CPUs or GPUs.
 Integrated with Hadoop and [Spark](../spark.html), DL4J is designed to be used in business environments, rather than as a research tool.
 [Skymind](http://skymind.io) is its commercial support arm.

 Deeplearning4j aims to be cutting-edge plug and play, more convention than configuration, which allows for fast prototyping for non-researchers.
 DL4J is customizable at scale.
 Released under the Apache 2.0 license, all derivatives of DL4J belong to their authors.

-By following the [instructions on our Quick Start page](../quickstart.html), you can run your first examples of trained neural nets in minutes.
+By following the [instructions on our Quick Start page](../quickstart), you can run your first examples of trained neural nets in minutes.

 ### [Deep Learning Use Cases](../use_cases)